Death in Venice: Plot

 Over the next days and weeks, Aschenbach's interest in the beautiful boy develops into an obsession.
 He watches him constantly and secretly follows him around Venice.
 One evening, the boy directs a charming smile at him, looking, Aschenbach thinks, like Narcissus smiling at his own reflection.
-Disconcerted, Aschenbach rushes outside, and in the empty garden whispers aloud "I love you!"
+Disconcerted, Aschenbach rushes outside, and in the empty garden whispers aloud, "I love you!"

 Aschenbach next takes a trip into the city of Venice, where he sees a few discreetly worded notices from the Health Department warning of an unspecified contagion and advising people to avoid eating shellfish.
 He smells an unfamiliar strong odor everywhere, later realising it is disinfectant.
 However, the authorities adamantly deny that the contagion is serious, and tourists continue to wander obliviously round the city.

 Aschenbach at first ignores the danger because it somehow pleases him to think that the city's disease is akin to his own hidden, corrupting passion for the boy.
 During this period, a third red-haired and disreputable-looking man crosses Aschenbach's path; this one belongs to a troupe of street singers who entertain at the hotel one night.
-Aschenbach listens entranced to songs that, in his former life, he would have despised – all the while stealing glances at Tadzio, who is leaning on a nearby parapet in a classically beautiful pose.
+Aschenbach listens entranced to songs that, in his former life, he would have despised—all the while stealing glances at Tadzio, who is leaning on a nearby parapet in a classically beautiful pose.
 The boy eventually returns Aschenbach's glances, and although the moment is brief, it instills in the writer a sense that the attraction may be mutual.

 Next, Aschenbach rallies his self-respect and decides to discover the reason for the health notices posted in the city.
 After being repeatedly assured that the sirocco is the only health risk, he finds a British travel agent who reluctantly admits that there is a serious cholera epidemic in Venice.

 Aschenbach considers warning Tadzio's mother of the danger; however, he decides not to, knowing that if he does, Tadzio will leave the hotel and be lost to him.
+But Aschenbach is not rational; "nothing is as abhorrent to anyone who is beside himself as returning into himself....
+The awareness that he was complicit, that he too was guilty, intoxicated him...."